tetianadivnych/phone-contacts/README.md

 # phone-contacts

-This is a Java based application that allows adding/editing and deleting contacts data.
+This is a Java based application that allows adding/editing and deleting contacts data :)